from £86 /night help Price for guests, Nights

 Villa Maieletta sits in rolling hills with the dramatic backdrop of the Maiella Mountain range in the Maiella National Park.
 The boutique Villa is on a quiet country lane close to the historic hill-top town of Palombaro, whose distant church bells provide an evocative reminder of past times.
 Our unrivalled views of the Abruzzo landscape, stunning sunsets and night skies will remain in your memory for a long time.

 Come and live the Italian life.
 Experience and enjoy the rhythms of rural life that surround us from the porchetta van and cafe culture to events celebrating the olive and grape harvests.
 The festa month of August has an array of unique activities that include the wild boar festival in Pennapiedimonte, Green Fair in Fara San Martino, the Beer Festival in Limiti (1km down the road) and musical events that extend into September in historic Lanciano.
 Watch the fascinating array of fireflies that twinkle all around you after dark from April to June.
 Join us for a special olive picking holiday in November; pick your own olives and return home with the oil from the fruits of your labours.
 Retire to your apartment to relax and rest in a luxurious environment of classic Italian splendour.
-While away an hour or two in our play room for adults; show off your skills on our antique American Pool table, enjoy our 42 inch TV, watch a DVD from our library and borrow your bedtime book from our paperback selection.
+While away an hour or two in our leisure room; show off your skills on our antique American Pool table, enjoy our 42 inch TV, watch a DVD from our library and borrow your bedtime book from our paperback selection.